ibmresilient/resilient-community-apps/fn_alienvault_otx/README.md

 To import the function and example rule and workflows into Resilient, run the following command:

     resilient-circuits customize

- Answer the prompts for the package to import.
+ Reply to the prompt for package import.

 To uninstall,